adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 - Using this auxiliary loss, the CNN loosely learns to semantically segment,
 	- but it is also learns to have a better representation for the intermediate features.

-- It was shown in that work that using auxiliary loss outperforms the vanilla endto end learning.
+- It was shown in that work that using auxiliary loss outperforms the vanilla end to end learning.

-The work also uses recurrent gated unit afterthe CNN to model temporal information.
+- The work also uses recurrent gated unit after the CNN to model temporal information.

+## 6. BENCHMARKING AND DESIGN EXPLORATION

+### 6.1 Benchmarking

+- 이전에도 성능 평가한 연구는 있었다. ` Although there has been numerous work showing evaluation of different architectures on CamVid [18]`

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEyNDE4Mjc0N119
+eyJoaXN0b3J5IjpbMjcwNjMxMzAwXX0=
 -->